Current Employee? Click Here to apply!

 West Helena, AR, US, 72390

-Applicant must have confidence and competence with working independently in remote outdoor situations leading and guiding guests.
-Applicant must have or be able to complete the AGFC Boater Education Course, the American Red Cross Wilderness and Remote First Aid course and ARC CPR for the Professional Rescuer, and American Canoe Association Introduction to Kayaking.
-Applicant must have a high comfort level with being on and in water, and be able to paddle and lead water-based activities.
+Applicant must have or be able to complete must be able to complete required Bicycle Safety Training, the AGFC Boater Education Course, the American Canoe Association Introduction to Kayaking, the American Red Cross Wilderness and Remote First Aid course, and ARC CPR for the Professional Rescuer.
+Applicant must have a high comfort level with being on the water, strong swimming skills, and fitness for the outdoor pursuits described in this announcement.
 Applicant must have knowledge of Arkansas flora, fauna, and outdoor recreation safety standards and ethics.
 Applicant must have technical and communication skills sufficient to plan and coordinate safe, organized, engaging programs and special events.

-Must possess a valid driver’s license, be able to traverse rough terrain on foot, and work a varied shift, including weekends and holidays in widely varying weather conditions outdoors.
+Must possess a valid driver’s license, be able to traverse terrain on foot and bicycle, and work a varied shift, including weekends and holidays in widely varying weather conditions outdoors.
 A criminal background check and a driver’s record check are required.

 The Arkansas Department of Parks, Heritage and Tourism has three major divisions: Arkansas State Parks, Arkansas Heritage and Arkansas Tourism.
 Arkansas State Parks manages 52 state parks and promotes Arkansas as a tourist destination for people around the country.
 Arkansas Heritage preserves and promotes Arkansas’s natural and cultural history and heritage through four historic museums and four cultural preservation agencies.
 Arkansas Tourism improves the state’s economy by generating travel and enhancing the image of the state.